BMorrell92/BMorrell_Milestone_Project3/README.md

 ## Milestone Project 3 - Backend Development

-* LogIt is a general purpose note storage website.
-Users are able to create, save and edit their notes.
+* LogIt is a web application that allows users to create, read, update, and delete notes with ease.
 This is a responsive website to allow for use with any device

 * This is my Milestone Project 3 submission for Code Institute's Diploma in Web Application Development course.
 My website features one page and is built using technologies that I have learnt including HTML, CSS and JavaScript.
 My website uses non-relational databases, features full CRUD functionality and is built using technologies that I have learnt including HTML, CSS, JavaScript, Python and Flask.